 Since sleep affects every aspect of life, it's important to be aware of the fact that sleep duration not only enhances your weight and your weight loss efforts, it also benefits the quality of your sleep.
 It's a two-way street.
 It may not take a lot to improve your sleep.
 In fact, as little as 10 minutes of exercise a day can boost self-reports of sleep quality by nearly 30 percent.
 Couple that with eating carbs at night, and you are on your way to weight loss!

 Have you tried bumping up your healthy carbs to improve sleep and help with weight management?
 How did it work for you?
-Leave us a comment below, or talk to us on our Facebook page or in Midlife & Menopause Solutions, our closed Facebook group.
+Talk to us on our Midlife & Menopause Solutions.